- Toggle Section About

 Education Specialist Instruction Credential (Mild/Moderate)

 The Education Specialist Instruction Credential authorizes the holder to conduct Educational Assessments related to student's access to the academic core curriculum and progress towards meeting instructional academic goals, and provide instruction, and Special Education Support to individuals in the area of specialization listed on the credential (Mild/Moderate Disabilities).
-Mild/Moderate Disabilities (M/M) includes specific learning disabilities, mild to moderate mental retardation, other health impairment, serious emotional disturbance, and authorizes service in grades K–12 and in classes organized primarily for adults through age 22.
+Mild/Moderate Disabilities (M/M) includes specific learning disabilities, mild to moderate intellectual disabilities, other health impairment, serious emotional disturbance, and authorizes service in grades K–12 and in classes organized primarily for adults through age 22.
 The Education Specialist Instruction Credential has online coursework with in person fieldwork.
 Student teaching supervision is available in person or via Skype pending location of student teaching placement.

 Program Learning Outcomes